Rich Communication Services: RCS Business Messaging

 RCS Business Messaging (RBM) is the business-to-consumer (B2C) (A2P in telecoms terminology) version of RCS.
 RBM includes unique features, including predefined quick-reply suggestions, rich cards, carousels, and branding, designed to improve customer engagement and interactive features that facilitate new use cases.
 These are available as standard on preloaded RCS-enabled text messaging apps.

 RBM is intended as a response to third-party messengers (or OTTs) absorbing mobile operators' messaging traffic and associated revenues.
 While RCS is designed to win back Person-to-Person (P2P) traffic, RBM is intended to retain and grow this A2P traffic.
 These additional features are only available with the use of a messaging-as-a-platform (MaaP) server integrated with the operator's network.
 SMS currently suffers from grey routes, where A2P messages are sent over P2P connections, which are cheaper or often free.

-Unlike RCS P2P, Google Guest is not used for RBM, which is always a carrier-supported messaging service.
+Unlike RCS P2P, before it was discontinued, Google Guest was not used for RBM, which is always a carrier-supported messaging service.
 A carrier may support RCS P2P but not RBM.